The Evening Blues - 11-7-19

 Hey!
 Good Evening!

-This evening's music features Chicago blues songwriter, singer and bass player Willie Dixon.
+This evening's music features jazz, blues and r&b singer and saxophone player Eddie "Cleanhead" Vinson.
 Enjoy!

 News and Opinion